Here’s a look at the life of singer-songwriter and Nobel laureate Bob Dylan.

 April 28, 2006 - Kicks off the first Jazz Fest in New Orleans after Hurricane Katrina.

-May 3, 2006 - Dylan begins a weekly radio show on XM satellite radio, called the "Theme Time Radio Hour."
+May 3, 2006 - Dylan begins a weekly show on XM satellite radio called “Theme Time Radio Hour.”

 February 11, 2007 - Wins two Grammy Awards: Best Solo Rock Vocal Performance for “Someday Baby” and Contemporary Folk/Americana Album for “Modern Times.”

 April 7, 2008 - Wins a Pulitzer Prize special citation for “his profound impact on popular music and American culture, marked by lyrical compositions of extraordinary poetic power.”